Egyptian nightjar: Etymology

 The genus name Caprimulgus is derived from the Latin capra, "nanny goat", and mulgere, "to milk", referring to an old myth that nightjars suck milk from goats.
 The specific aegyptius is Latin for Egyptian.".
 The common name "nightjar", first recorded in 1630, refers to the nocturnal habits of the bird, the second part of the name deriving from the distinctive churring song.

 Description

 The variegated plumage is much paler than the European nightjar.
-The adult is sand-colours, barred and streaked with buff and brown.
+The adult is sand-coloured, barred and streaked with buff and brown.
 The under parts are sandy or whitish.
 It is smaller, but relatively longer-winged and longer-tailed than the more widespread species.
 Like other nightjars, it has a wide gape, long wings, soft downy plumage and nocturnal habits.
 The male has tiny white wing spots.
 The length is 25 cm, and the wingspan 55 cm.
 Its call is a repetitive mechanical kroo-kroo-kroo…, which rises and falls as the bird turns its head from side to side.